Wapic/Firmament/web/developers/texture-packs.md

 # Custom SkyBlock Items Texture Pack Format

+Firmament generally tries to emulate the vanilla structure of resourcepacks whenever possible.
+Because of that it is extremely helpful to know the general structure of vanilla resource packs.
+The [minecraft wiki](https://minecraft.wiki/w/Resource_pack) is a good starting place to learn, but some basic terms will be explained here as well.

+## Identifiers

+Identifiers (also sometimes called resource locations) are a special notation for referring to namespaced files.
+A basic identifier looks like so: `firmskyblock:models/item/aspect_of_the_end.json`{ident}.
+Here `firmskyblock` (everything before the colon) is called the namespace and `models/item/aspect_of_the_end.json` (everything after the colon) is called the path.
+What an identifier means depends on the context in which it is used.

+In this document identifiers are coloured green like so: `minecraft:carrot`{ident} (this would be namespace `minecraft`, path `carrot`).

+If an identifier does not specify a namespace it defaults to `minecraft`, so `carrot`{ident} would be equivalent to `minecraft:carrot`{ident}.

+### Fully-qualified file identifiers

+Sooner or later when referring to a resource, it will be resolved to a file.
+The last step (and the essentially canonical form) of an identifier is what i call the fully-qualified file identifier.

+It fully represents the filepath of where an identifier resolves to inside of a resource pack.

+To resolve an FQFI to a file location inside of your resource pack, simply turn an identifier like `<namespace>:<path>` into `assets/<namespace>/<path>`.

+Given an FQFI like `firmskyblock:models/item/aspect_of_the_end.json`{fqfi}, the corresponding file is simply `assets/firmskyblock/models/item/aspect_of_the_end.json`.

 ## Items by internal id (ExtraAttributes)

 Find the internal id of the item.
 This is usually stored in the ExtraAttributes tag (Check the Power User Config for